romainaugier/BarraCUDA/README.md

 │       ↓                      ↓                       │       │
 │  .hsaco ELF            compute/reader/writer/host    │       │
 │       ↓                      ↓                       │       │
-│  Your kernel runs on silicon that NVIDIA doesn't control     │ └──────────────────────────────────────────────────────────────┘
+│  Your kernel runs on silicon you own                 │       |
+└──────────────────────────────────────────────────────────────┘
 ```